ppy/osu-wiki/news/2021/2021-02-01-mappers-report-january.md

 And with that, we conclude the first issue of the Mappers’ Report for 2021.
 This one might be a little bit shorter than normal, but them's the punches, yo.

-As always, should you have anything interesting mapping or modding related you would like to see being mentioned in the next issue, please do not hesitate to contact [Feerum](https://osu.ppy.sh/users/4815717) or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H)!
+As always, should you have anything interesting mapping or modding related you would like to see being mentioned in the next issue, please do not hesitate to contact ::Feerum::{ user-id=4815717 } or drop by in the `#mappers-report` channel on the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H)!

 Hope to see you there soon, thank you for reading and stay safe and healthy!